FirelyTeam/firely-docs/vonk/deployment/docker.rst

      vonk-mongo-db:
        image: mongo

 Save the text above to a file in your working directory with the name ``docker-compose.mongodb.yml``.
-Make sure your Firely Server license file is named ``vonk-trial-license.json`` and is residing in your working directory (see :ref:`getting_started_docker` on how to obtain the license), **not** in a subdirectory named ``license`` (that is an internal directory inside the container).
+Make sure your Firely Server license file is named ``firelyserver-trial-license.json`` and is residing in your working directory (see :ref:`getting_started_docker` on how to obtain the license), **not** in a subdirectory named ``license`` (that is an internal directory inside the container).
-If your license file has a different name, use that name instead of ``vonk-trial-license`` in the text above.
+If your license file has a different name, use that name instead of ``firelyserver-trial-license`` in the text above.

 Use this command to spin up a Firely Server container and MongoDB container: |br|